 SeniorsDANCE Company is a community performance group for seniors 60 and over.
 It works on a project by project basis and gives opportunities for those who enjoy performing.
 There is no audition process, all who want to perform and can commit to the classes and rehearsals are welcome to participate.
-Performance classes are on Mondays 11.15 to 12.15 at St Luke’s Church hall.
-In 2019 classes are likely to be 11.15 to 12.45 with extra rehearsals leading up to a performance.
-There is a fee for the classes and each project depending on how many rehearsals are required.
+Performance classes are on Mondays 11.15 to 12.45 at St Luke’s Church hall with extra rehearsals leading up to performances.
+Classes cost $12 with 10% discount paid by the term and $9 for those with a Community Service Card.
+A project may need an addition fee depending on production costs.
 Susan Jordan is the Artistic Director and Choreographer for SeniorsDANCE Company.

 Glass Ceilings (2018)

 Glass Ceilings was choreographed in commemoration of 125 years of Women’s Suffrage with music by Ruth Crawford Seeger.
 Seven performances in a variety of venues including libraries and was well received especially in the ASPiRE show.
 The six performers were Briar Wilson, Dick Lane, Gillian Taylor, Jocelyn Cullen, Mary Inomata and Phyllis Olsen

 Glass Ceilings received funding from the Albert-Eden Local Board Neighbourhood Arts

 Hunters & Gatherers (2018)

 Hunters & Gatherers is a new work that humorously reflects on how we acquire our food in the 21st century often causing environmental chaos, with huge amounts of plastic and what the alternatives are.
 Eight performances were inside supermarkets during NZ Dance Week and were hugely successful!
 Performers were Anna John, Dick Lane, Elizabeth Croft, Liz Nicholson, Marin Adams and Renata Dealy.